-The Newport 700/1000 Mk II 24-volt DC systems have a power inlet harness with a terminal block, a 2-conductor boost pump cable, and a 50' (15M) cable for the MPC-5000 display.
+The Newport 400 Mk II has a power inlet harness with a terminal block, a 2 conductor boost pump cable, a 50' (15M) cable for the MPC-5000 display, and a short pigtail cable (marked green, for the optional Z-Ion.

-A DC motor speed controller sets the run speed and also slows the motor to the flush and service speeds.
+A motor speed controller sets the run speed and also slows the motor to the flush and service speeds.
 Do not install it in hot or poorly ventilated locations.
-Allow access to the motor speed controller.
+Allow access to the motor speed control.